Urban agriculture: History

 American urban agriculture initiatives during the 1980s built upon the previous decade's focus on community engagement.
 A natural evolution was sites of urban agriculture entering everyday community roles and consequently requiring more funding than grassroots movements could muster.
 The US government created an Urban Garden Program, which funded programs in twenty-eight cities who in turn produced roughly twenty-one million dollars of produce.
 Though some sites of urban agriculture were repurposed for other economic development, the overall trend of the 1980s was an expansion of the practice.
 The 1990s continued this growth of urban agriculture sites in the US, while also expanding their purposes.
 A result of this broadening was the division of urban agriculture practitioners based on motivations, organizational structure, and a host of other operational concerns.

 An example of urban agriculture in Wilmington, Delaware.
 The garden is secondary to the operating organization's wider mission of reducing youth truancy.
 While crops are grown, flowers have been placed around the perimeter explicitly to attract community members to the garden.

 Throughout the 2000s, 2010s, and 2020s, urban agriculture sites and usages of these sites have continued to grow.
 Groups managing some sites focus on the economic security and cultural preservation of immigrants, such as the Hmong American communities in various US states.
 Other groups incorporate urban agriculture programs as part of wider social justice missions, such as those in the city of Wilmington, Delaware.
 Still others seek to use urban agriculture as a means of combating community-scale food insecurity, as part of wider goals of rewilding cities and human diets, among a multitude of other uses.
 Much attention has been placed on the practice of urban agriculture in connection to food movements such as alternative food networks, sustainable food networks, and local food movements.
 Alternative food networks seek to redefine food production, distribution, and consumption by considering the sociocultural elements of local communities and economies.
 Sustainable food networks are a related concept, but focus more on ecological concerns.
-Local food networks focus more on the political responses to globalization or concerns with the environmental impacts of industrialized food transportation.
+Local food networks focus more on the political responses to globalization.